Skip to Main Content

 Africa’s Children: A History of Blacks in Yarmouth, Nova Scotia by Sharon Robart-Johnson

-Focused on a very specific community in Nova Scotia, Africa’s Children chronicles the lives of Black Canadians from the first group of enslaved Africans who arrived with Loyalist enslavers as well as free Black Loyalists who made the move from the vibrantly anti-monarchical American colonies further south.
+Historian Sharon Robart-Johnson chronicles the lives of Black Canadians in a Nova Scotia community: from the first group of enslaved Africans who arrived with Loyalist enslavers to the free Black Loyalists who migrated from the vibrantly anti-monarchical American colonies further south.

 View eBook